pschatzmann/pico-arduino/README.md

 <img src="https://www.raspberrypi.org/documentation/pico/getting-started/static/15243f1ffd3b8ee646a1708bf4c0e866/Pico-R3-Pinout.svg" alt="Raspberry Pi Pico pin out diagram">

-If a method is requiring a pin you can provide the GPIO number as integer or use the corresponding GP name as given in the sheet above.
+If a method is requiring a pin, you can provide the GPIO number as integer or use the corresponding GP name as given in the sheet above.

 The following calls are all identical: